bohendo/my-clippings/highlights/war-of-art.md

  - loc 232 - Creating soap opera in our lives is a symptom of Resistance.
 Why put in years of work designing a new software interface when you can get just as much attention by bringing home a boyfriend with a prison record?

- - loc 242 - I once worked as a writer for a big New York ad agency.
-Our boss used to tell us: Invent a disease.
-Come up with the disease, he said, and we can sell the cure.
-Attention Deficit Disorder, Seasonal Affect Disorder, Social Anxiety Disorder.
-These aren't diseases, they're marketing ploys.
-Doctors didn't discover them, copywriters did.
-Marketing departments did.
-Drug companies did.
-Depression and anxiety may be real.
-But they can also be Resistance.

- - loc 242 - I once worked as a writer for a big New York ad agency.
-Our boss used to tell us: Invent a disease.
-Come up with the disease, he said, and we can sell the cure.
-Attention Deficit Disorder, Seasonal Affect Disorder, Social Anxiety Disorder.
-These aren't diseases, they're marketing ploys.
-Doctors didn't discover them, copywriters did.
-Marketing departments did.
-Drug companies did.
-Depression and anxiety may be real.
-But they can also be Resistance.
-When we drug ourselves to blot out our soul's call, we are being good Americans and exemplary consumers.

  - loc 246 - When we drug ourselves to blot out our soul's call, we are being good Americans and exemplary consumers.
 We're doing exactly what TV commercials and pop materialist culture have been brainwashing us to do from birth.
 Instead of applying self-knowledge, self-discipline, delayed gratification and hard work, we simply consume a product.

- - loc 261 - Sometimes, if we're not conscious of our own Resistance, we'll pick as a mate someone who has or is successfully overcoming Resistance.

  - loc 261 - Sometimes, if we're not conscious of our own Resistance, we'll pick as a mate someone who has or is successfully overcoming Resistance.
 I'm not sure why.
 Maybe it's easier to endow our partner with the power that we in fact possess but are afraid to act upon.
 Maybe it's less threatening to believe that our beloved spouse is worthy to live out his or her unlived life, while we are not.
 Or maybe we're hoping to use our mate as a model.